-A = Antecedent - A cause, course or event that influences the development of a behavior or behaviors:
+A = Antecedent - A cause, course or event that influences the development of a behavior or behaviors such as the size of an environment, the number of people in it, or the specific event, time of day, etc.

-- Size of an environment

-- Number of people in it

-- Specific event, time of day, etc.

 B = Behavior - What one does in response to the event, cause or condition.
 Behavior (positive or negative) fulfills a specific need for a child.